Information for Pending Applicants and Newly Enrolled Medi-Cal Members

 Newly Enrolled Members

 For those who have been found eligible for Medi-Cal and have a Medi-Cal Benefits Identification Card (BIC), but have yet to select a managed care health plan, there are options below to help you find care.
 While you have this temporary Medi-Cal eligibility, you can get health care services from an enrolled Medi-Cal provider.
 Those who accept Medi-Cal fee-for-service (FFS) will be able to help you.
 Make sure you ask if they accept FFS before you make your appointment.
 If they don’t, you should contact another Medi-Cal provider.

 In the event you have a medical emergency before you find a doctor, contact 9-1-1 or go to the emergency room at your nearest hospital.
 Medi-Cal does cover emergency services for enrolled members, and if you show your BIC to emergency room staff, Medi-Cal will pay for the services you receive.

 Here are some ways you can get the care you need while your Medi-Cal application is being finalized:

 - County Human Services Offices: Your county human services agency may be able to help you find a doctor or a list of doctors in your area.
-You can find out how to reach the county offices by clicking this link: http://www.dhcs.ca.gov/services/medi-cal/Pages/CountyOffices.aspx
+Use our County Office List to reach offices nearest you.

-To find a dental provider, go to the Denti-Cal website at www.denti-cal.ca.gov and click the “Find a Dentist” link, or call 1-800-322-6384.
+- Dental Providers: You can find a dental provider on the Medi-Cal Dental website under the “Find a Dentist” link, or by calling 1-800-322-6384.